Our Timbers

 Cherry

-Cherry has a smooth grain and an initially pale reddish/brown colour which deepens quite quickly (the sample here is the deeper colour).
+Cherry has a smooth grain and an initially pale reddish/brown colour which deepens quite quickly (the sample here is the lighter colour).
 Small areas of lighter colour sometimes occur.
 See the Sonora, Cochin bed bases and the Solid Cherry Timber – Bed and Bedside Tables blog!

 Maple